 How to plan a personal training session

 Many new PTs feel intimidated by the idea of their first client.
-How should you structure your session?
-Which exercises should you do, and how many?
 Here we cover how to plan your personal training session, by following the same structure you can organise all your clients’ sessions easily and stress-free.
-This includes nutrition plans, client goals, accountability and communications.
+Nutrition plans, client goals, accountability and communications.
 Read on to find the secret recipe to planning PT sessions.

 Welcome, aspiring personal trainers.
 You're probably bursting with energy and a genuine desire to help others achieve their fitness goals.
 But enthusiasm alone isn't enough.
 The secret to becoming a top-notch PT is having well-planned and structured training sessions.